Carlos Salzedo: Composing

 Salzedo began composing at a young age.
 When he was twenty-five, he started composing significantly, with Fauré stating that his "Piece Concertante, Opus 27" was promising.
-While Salzedo was in the French army, he arranged pieces for the soldiers to perform.
-When he secretly taught Olga Samaroff harp, he composed a piece based on her name for her to perform.
-In 1917, he wrote five preludes, including Iridescence, which he followed with Five Poetical Studies in 1918.
-Also in 1918, he composed a symphonic poem, The Enchanted Isle, after the death of Debussy.
+In 1917, he wrote Five Preludes for Harp Alone, which broke entirely new musical ground in harp writing.
+He followed with Five Poetical Studies in 1918, which were dedicated to the memory of Claude Debussy, and exemplified his Impressionist musical style.
+Also in 1918, he composed a symphonic poem, The Enchanted Isle, for harp and orchestra.
 Shelley Archambo characterizes the works from 1910 to 1918 period as impressionistic.

-Salzedo included Five Poetical Studies in his Modern Study of the Harp (1919), where he introduced his notation system for indicating certain harp techniques.
-One technique, con sordino, requires harpists to mute strings with a strip of paper interlaced between strings.
+Salzedo included the Five Poetical Studies in his Modern Study of the Harp (1919), where he introduced his notation system for indicating his specific tone colors.
+One technique, con sordino, requires harpists to mute strings with a strip of paper interlaced between the strings.
 A crescent shape over notes indicates that they should be played with fingernails.
 Square notes indicate that the harpist should press on the string with one hand and pluck with the other, giving it a sound like a xylophone.
 Rapid glissandos are represented with arrows in the vertical lines of notes, and "L.V" instructs harpists to "let vibrate".
 Salzedo collaborated with Lucile Lawrence to write Method for Harp (1927), where he furthered his notations using specific techniques like these.
-Archambo calls post-1919 compositions part of Salzedo's "mature period" and writes that, aside from his pedagogical pieces, melodies are not supported by traditional harmonies, but are accompanied by sound clusters.
-Archambo states that Salzedo's main goal in composing was to "make available to the harpist and contemporary compose every possible sound and effect on the instrument."
+Archambo calls Salzedo's post-1919 compositions part of Salzedo's "mature period" and writes that, aside from his pedagogical pieces, melodies are not supported by traditional harmonies, but are accompanied by sound clusters.
+Archambo states that Salzedo's main goal in composing was to "make available to the harpist and contemporary composer every possible sound and effect on the instrument."